darpan-b/Detecting-Quantum-Graphs/README.md

 # Detecting-Quantum-Graphs

-Given a _connected, undirected, non-trivial, non-isomorphic to K4_ graph G=(V, E), this program does the following:
+Given a _connected, undirected, non-trivial, matching-covered, non-isomorphic to K4_ graph G=(V, E), this program finds whether **G is a Type-2 graph or not**.

+To achieve the above stated goal, it does the following:
-- Finds a matching covered graph G'=(V, E') in G.
+- Finds a matching covered graph G'=(V, E') in G. If G is already matching-covered, then G'=G.
 - Checks whether G' is a connected or not.
 If G' is connected, it checks whether G' is a 2-connected or 3-connected graph.
 - Checks whether G' is a Type-2 graph or not.